jinmiaoluo/ansible-role-v2ray/README.md

 # README.md
 # Ansible Role: v2ray

-An Ansible role that installs v2ray latest on Ubuntu 18.04
+An Ansible role that install and upgrade v2ray powered by official bash scripts

 ## Requirements

-add your config.json to role template dir with name : v2ray.j2
+add your `config.json` to `files`  dir with name : `config.json`

 ## Role Variables